ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 ## Accessibility
-[Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used to test accessibility and no errors or contrast errors were found.
+[Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used to test accessibility.
+Errors identified were related to Crispy Form.
+Please see below results for each page.

 <details>
   <summary>Home Page - No errors</summary>